Chestha12/Virtual-Interior-Design-Retrieval-Model/README.md

    ```

 ## Usage
-1. Enter a description of your desired interior design (e.g., "modern living room with wooden flooring").
+1. Enter a description of your desired interior design (e.g., "modern living room with wooden flooring") or upload an image for reference.
-2. The system retrieves and displays the top 5 most relevant images from the dataset.
+2. The system retrieves and displays the top 5 most relevant images from the dataset based on your input.
-3. Browse and select your preferred design.
+3. Browse through the results and select your preferred design.

 ## Future Enhancements
 - Utilize AI-driven retrieval techniques for enhanced accuracy and relevance